Morph (TV series)

-Morph is a British series of clay stop-motion comedy animations, named after the main character, who is a small Plasticine man, who speaks an unintelligible language and lives on a tabletop, his bedroom being a small wooden box.
-The character was initially seen interacting with Tony Hart, beginning in 1977, on several of his British television programmes, notably Take Hart and Hartbeat.
+Morph is a British series of clay stop-motion comedy animations, named after the main character, who is a small terracotta-skinned plasticine man, who speaks an unintelligible language and lives on a tabletop, with his bedroom being a small wooden box.
+Morph was initially seen interacting with Tony Hart, beginning in 1977, on several of his British television programmes, notably Take Hart, Hartbeat and SMart.

 History

-Morph was produced for the BBC by Aardman Animations, later famous for the "Sledgehammer" music video, Wallace and Gromit, and Shaun the Sheep.
+Morph was produced for the BBC by Aardman Animations, later famous for the "Sledgehammer" music video, Wallace & Gromit and Shaun the Sheep.
 Morph appears mainly in one-minute "shorts" interspersed throughout the Take Hart show.
-These are connected to the main show by having Hart deliver a line or two to Morph, who replies in gobbledygook but with meaningful gestures.
-Later on, Morph is joined by cream-coloured Chas, who is much more troublesome and mischievous.
+These are connected to the main show by having Hart deliver a line or two to Morph, who replies in gibberish but with meaningful gestures.
+Later on, Morph is joined by the cream-coloured Chas, who is much more troublesome and mischievous.

 Morph can change shape.
 He becomes spheres in order to move around and extrudes into cylinders to pass to different levels of his environment.
 He can also mimic other objects or creatures.
 Morph lives in a wooden microscope box on an artist's desk.
 He and Chas both love to eat cake, as seen in many of the shorts.
 Most appearances of Morph revolve around his friendship and rivalry with Chas, with each often playing tricks on the other and laughing at each other's misfortune.
 While Morph's nature is that of an innocent, curious character, Chas is much more mischievous and prone to bad behaviour.

-After Hart's shows ended, Morph and Chas appeared in shorts on the Children's BBC's successor programme SMart from 1994 onwards.
+After Hart's shows ended, Morph and Chas appeared in shorts on the Children's BBC's successor programme SMart from 1994-2005.

 Some of the early plasticine models of Morph were destroyed in a fire at the warehouse where they were being stored on 10 October 2005.

 Morph's 30th birthday was celebrated in 2007 by creator Peter Lord and celebrity fan and comedian Phill Jupitus at events for the Encounters Film Festival in Bristol.
 In March 2009, shortly after Hart's death, a flashmob of Morph characters was organised in London outside the Tate Modern art gallery.

 In 2009, the BBC drama Ashes to Ashes featured Morph in a guest appearance as a representation of a present-day medic.
 Morph was used to give a comic feeling despite a very serious situation in episode 3 of the second series.
 The character was pictured in an episode of Take Hart; however, Morph appeared on the television after it was turned off, separating it from the context of the Take Hart episode.